nhamilton1/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

+    Callback functions are passed in to the higher order function as an argument, while the higher order function recieves a callback function as an argument.

 3. Explain what a closure is.

+    A closure is when a function goes outside of it's scope to grab a value that was defined in the parent scope.

 4. Describe the four principles of the 'this' keyword.

+    4.a.
+Window binding - this is when the function is contained in the global scope, the value of 'this' inside of said function will defualt to the windowm, you dont want this to happen.
+If you are in 'strict mode' it will return undefined, rather returning the window

+    4.b.
+Implicit binding - this is when you invoke a function, you look to the left of the dot, and that is what 'this' refers to

+    4.c.
+Explicit binding - this is telling JavaScript exactly what 'this' will be using .call, .apply or .bind.
+Call will immediately invoke the function and pass in your arguments 1 by 1. .apply will immediately invoke the funmction and pass in your arguments as an array. .bind will pass in your arguments
+    1 by 1, but it does not immediately invoke the function, it will actually return a brand new function that can be invoked later.

+    4.d.
+New binding - when the function is invoked with the new keyword, the 'this' keyword, inside said function, is bound to the new object being constructed. when the function is invoked as a constructor function, 'this' points to the newly created object.

 5. Why do we need super() in an extended class?

+    We need super() in an exteneded class because it is referring to the parent class.
+It's used to call the constructor of the parent class.
+Also, its use to access the parent's properties and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.